FAQs

 It can also be exported in order to be used simultaneously on other computers or browsers.

-Suspension of a certificate: the suspension renders the certificate ineffective for a specific period of time and under certain conditions.
+Suspension of a certificate : Suspension renders the certificate ineffective for a certain period of time and under certain conditions.

-The possibility of suspending a certificate, as well as the procedure established for this, depends on the Certification Authority that issued it (you can consult the web page of the corresponding Certification Authority).
+The possibility suspending a certificate and the procedure established accordingly depend on the Certification Authority issuing it (consult the website of the corresponding Certification Authority).